Mahmoud Abbas: With Hamas

-Relations with foreign leaders
+With foreign leaders

 In May 2009, he welcomed Pope Benedict XVI to the West Bank, who supported Abbas's goal of a Palestinian State.
 Also in May 2009, Abbas made a visit to Canada, where he met with foreign affairs minister Lawrence Cannon and Prime Minister Stephen Harper.
 The same year Abbas visited Venezuela and met Hugo Chávez.

-In February 2010, Abbas visited Japan for the third time as Palestinian President.
+In February 2010, Abbas visited Japan for the third time as Palestinian president.
 In this visit he met Prime Minister Yukio Hatoyama.
 He also visited Hiroshima, the first such visit by a Palestinian leader, and spoke about the suffering of Hiroshima, which he compared to the suffering of the Palestinians.

-In July 2012, Abbas accused former U.S. Secretary of State Condoleezza Rice of fabricating a conversation between them and denied such a conversation took place.
+In July 2012, Abbas accused former U.S. secretary of state Condoleezza Rice of fabricating a conversation between them and denied such a conversation took place.
 The specific quote he denied was, "I can't tell four million Palestinians only five thousand of them can go home," regarding the issue of Palestinian refugees.
 Abbas further said, "I'm not calling her a liar...
 I am saying we never had that conversation."
 In response, Rice denied that she fabricated it.
 Her chief of staff, Georgia Godfrey, wrote, "Dr. Rice stands by her account of the conversation and what she wrote in her book."

 In January 2019, Abbas accepted the chairmanship of the United Nations' Group of 77, a coalition of 134 mainly developing nations and China, on behalf of Palestine, which is a non-member observer state of the UN.
-He was handed the gavel by Egypt's Foreign Minister Sameh Shoukry, the outgoing chairman.
-(Guyana holds the chairmanship as of 2020.)
+He was handed the gavel by Egypt's foreign minister Sameh Shoukry, the outgoing chairman.

+Abbas made a state visit to China in 2023, and held talks with President Xi Jinping and met with Premier Li Keqiang.